As Fast As Possible

 And when you consider that most of your viewers will still be watching your content in 1080p since it’s still the standard and the most widespread resolution, you may want to ask yourself whether it is all worth it.

-In conclusion, if you can afford to edit in 4K, then getting a 4K monitor is probably worth it, but at the same time, you shouldn’t feel like you have to rush to get one since 1080p is still rather popular.
+In conclusion, if you can afford to edit in 4K, then getting a 4K monitor is probably worth it, but at the same time, you shouldn’t feel like you have to rush to get one since 1080p is still the most popular.

 4K Monitor – Everyday Use